 Books recommended: Brierley: The Law of Nations.
-Moon: Imperial-ism and World Politics.
+Moon: Imperial ism and World Politics.
 Hayes: Essays on Nationalism.
-Webster and Her-bert: League of Nations in Theory and Practice.
+Webster and Herbert: League of Nations in Theory and Practice.
 Gathorne-Hardy: A Short History of International Relations.
-Simonds and Emery: The Great Powers in World Politics.
+Simmonds and Emeny: The Great Powers in World Politics.
+E. M. Patterson: The Economic Bases of Peace.
 MacKay and Rogers: Canada Looks Abroad.

-3. Comparative Government and Administration.-(1939-40).
-Tu. and Th. at 3.30 p m.
+3. Democracy and Dictatorship.-(1940-41).
+M., W. and F. at 9 a.m.
+L. Richter.

-Prerequisite-Political Science I, or Economics I.
+Prerequisite.-Political Science 1 or History 1.

-The United States, France, Switzerland and the Scandinavian countries will be studied as models of democracies; and Germany, Italy and Russia as models of totalitarian states.
+The United States, France, Switzerland and the Scandinavian countries will be studied as model of democracies; and Germany, Italy and Russia as models of totalitarian states.